 AARP recently wrote an article reporting that of patients seeking a second opinion at Mayo Clinic, only 12% were accurately diagnosed by their primary care physician.
 More than 20% had been misdiagnosed and 66% required a revision to the diagnoses.

-If waiting three years is too long to wait after swinging from a questionable test in the U.S. to a good test, here you can march right in for another test from a Mexican doctor for fifty dollars.
+If the wait between tests is too long after swinging from a questionable test in the U.S. to a good test, in Mexico you can march right in for another test from a Mexican specialist for less than $100.

 Living in Mexico and taking advantage of their very good healthcare system, plus keeping a relationships with U.S. doctors has the potential to provide you with options.